linux-audit/audit-userspace/README.md

 90 - Finalize (immutable)
 ```

 The rules are meant to be used by the augenrules program.
-The augenrules program expects rules to be located in /etc/audit/rules.d/ The rules will get processed in a specific order based on their natural sort order.
-To use them, copy them from the /usr/share/audit/sample-rules directory to /etc/audit/rules.d.
+The augenrules program expects rules to be located in /etc/audit/rules.d.
+The rules will get processed in a specific order based on their natural sort order.
 The kernel's rule engine uses a first match wins strategy.
 So, the order of the rules matters.

 The sample rules are not meant to be used all at the same time.
 They are pieces of a policy that should be thought out and individual files copied to /etc/audit/rules.d/ For example, if you wanted to set a system up in the STIG configuration, copy rules 10-base-config, 30-stig, 31-privileged, and 99-finalize.
 You can add more if you like.
 But these 4 files are a baseline policy.